OpenShot/openshot-qt/doc/effects.rst

 Shift
 """""
-Shift the image up, down, left, and right (with infinite wrapping).
+The Shift effect moves the entire image in different directions (up, down, left, and right with infinite wrapping), creating a sense of motion or disorientation.
+This can be used for transitions, to simulate camera movement, or to add dynamic motion to static shots.

 .. table::
    :widths: 26 80